Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: The Shock Polar for Steady Potential Flow

-It is shown in the proof of Lemma \ref{lemma:interval-existence} that $\lim_{\beta\to \frac{\pi}{2}-}\leftc=\infty$ and $\frac{d\oM}{d\beta}<0$ for all $0<\beta<\frac{\pi}{2}$.
+It is shown in the proof of Lemma \ref{lemma:interval-existence} that $\lim_{\beta\to \frac{\pi}{2}-}\leftc=\infty$ and $\frac{\dd\oM}{\dd\beta}<0$ for all $0<\beta<\frac{\pi}{2}$.
 This implies that $ \lim_{\beta\to \frac{\pi}{2}-}G_{p_1}(D\leftvphi,\ivphi,P_{\beta})=\infty. $ Therefore, there exists a unique $\beta_{\rm d}^{(\iv)}\in(0,\frac{\pi}{2})$ satisfying \eqref{11-a4}. \end{proof} \end{lemma}

-\section{Non-Existence of Self-Similar Strong Shock Solutions}
+\chapter{Non-Existence of Self-Similar Strong Shock Solutions}

-For completeness of the paper, we include the proof of the non-existence of admissible solutions corresponding to $(\iv, \beta)\in\mathfrak{R}_{\rm strong}$ in the sense of Definition \ref{def-regular-sol}, or equivalently the non-existence of admissible solutions corresponding to $(\iu, u_0)\in \mathfrak{P}_{\rm strong}$ in the sense of Definition \ref{def-regular-sol-op}.
+For the completeness of this monograph, we include the proof of the non-existence of admissible solutions corresponding to $(\iv, \beta)\in\mathfrak{R}_{\rm strong}$ in the sense of Definition \ref{def-regular-sol}, or equivalently, the non-existence of admissible solutions corresponding to $(\iu, u_0)\in \mathfrak{P}_{\rm strong}$ in the sense of Definition \ref{def-regular-sol-op}.
 The non-existence of self-similar strong shock solutions was first studied in Elling \cite{Elling2}.
 In this appendix, we combine the convexity of the shock polar shown in Lemma \ref{lemma-appendix} for steady potential flow with the result from \cite{Elling2} to show the non-existence of admissible solutions corresponding to $(\iv, \beta)\in\mathfrak{R}_{\rm strong}$.

-\begin{propositionnolabel}[Non-existence of admissible solutions with a strong shock \cite{Elling2}] For each $\gam \ge 1$, there is no admissible solution corresponding to $(\iv,\beta)\in \mathfrak{R}_{\rm strong}$ in the sense of Definition {\rm \ref{def-regular-sol}}.
-Equivalently, there is no admissible solution corresponding to $(\iu, u_0)\in \mathfrak{P}_{\rm strong}$. \end{propositionnolabel}
+\begin{propositionnolabel}[Non-existence of admissible solutions with a strong shock] For each $\gam \ge 1$, there is no admissible solution corresponding to $(\iv,\beta)\in \mathfrak{R}_{\rm strong}$ in the sense of Definition {\rm \ref{def-regular-sol}}; equivalently, there is no admissible solution corresponding to $(\iu, u_0)\in \mathfrak{P}_{\rm strong}$. \end{propositionnolabel}

 \begin{proof} The proof is divided into six steps.